If the applicant cancels or withdraws from MSU’s Study Away Program, funds will be withdrawn.

 This award honors the memory of Rachel P. Kahan who was a graduate of MSU’s James Madison College and an alumnus of the College of Social Science Spring 2007 Washington, DC Semester Study Program.
 Also a member of DC Spartans Board, Rachel was very active in giving back to MSU and the DC Study Away program.
 Rachel passed away in 2012 after an inspiring battle against cancer.
 Rachel touched the lives of many Spartans and through this scholarship will continue to positively inspire active community participation and leadership.

-Applicants must be currently enrolled at Michigan State University and planning to participate in an internship in Washington, DC as part of MSU’s Semester Study Program.
+Applicants must be currently enrolled at Michigan State University and planning to participate in an internship in Washington, DC as part of MSU’s Semester Study Program during fall or spring semester.
 Recipients can be enrolled in any college at MSU, but must be in good academic standing.
 Those applicants who have demonstrated the Spartan tradition of community engagement and civic leadership are encouraged to apply.

 Applicants must submit the following application materials: